ATMOcanes/ATM651_2020/Calendar_reported.md

 2-4 Nov	||
 9-11	||
 16-18	||
-Nov 23	| Thankgiving week (Labor Day makeup session Monday...
-I'll be available for project consultation) | Thankgiving week 4 Dec|| 4 Dec 11-13:30 is our finals slot (project presentations, about 25 minutes each)
+Nov 23	| Thankgiving week Monday avail for project consulting) | Thankgiving week 4 Dec|| 4 Dec 11-13:30 is our finals slot (project presentations, about 25 minutes each)